Stroke Treatment in Baltimore, MD

 Often called a “mini-stroke,” a TIA only blocks blood flow to the brain for less than five minutes.
 There’s no way to tell the difference between a TIA and a major stroke while it is occurring.
 TIAs are warning signs of future major strokes.

-If stroke symptoms are observed, it is imperative that medical attention is sought immediately.
+If stroke symptoms are observed, medical attention must be sought immediately.

 - Slurred speech or confusion.
 Someone suffering from a stroke may have difficulty speaking or comprehending what is being said to them.